nrfconnect/sdk-nrf/doc/nrf/libraries/others/profiler.rst

 * ``python3 data_collector.py 5 test1``

-  Connects to the device via RTT, receives profiling data, and saves it to files.
+  Connects to the device using RTT, receives profiling data, and saves it to files.
   As command-line arguments, provide the time for collecting data (in seconds) and a dataset name.

 * ``python3 plot_from_files.py test1``